complytime/community/GOVERNANCE.md

 #### TOC Succession Procedures

 The ComplyTime project will hold yearly elections to vote for new members of the TOC.
+To ensure continuity, the TOC member terms are staggered.

 ##### Election Process